-There are mainly two types of brute force attacks they are:
+There are mainly two types of brute force attacks they are as follows:

 1. Directory Guessing Brute Force Attack

 The probability of these attacks is more on websites and web servers; for this, they use the directories/folders which are rarely used or hidden and then try to personalize them.

 For example, If there is a bank named XYZ, which has a login page for users to perform various transactions.
 This directory attack allows an attacker to create a duplicate page and ask users to login with their credentials, and the user cannot differentiate between those websites.
 Once credentials are entered a software will be installed automatically, which helps them to have complete control of the page.
 This way, money can be transferred to anonymous accounts.

 2. Password Guessing Brute Force Attack

 Password guessing attacks are most common in websites and web servers.
 In this, the attackers use vectors or software to compromise websites which involves trying multiple combinations of user IDs and passwords until they find one with the right data.
 Once entered, they can compromise the site with phishing or malicious software.

 Most attacks are made by using the most commonly used user id and password combinations.
 They also manipulate the data related to the website to grab the details easily.